Bree Van de Kamp: Season 8

 Following their agreement to cover up the murder of Alejandro, Bree's relationship with Chuck begins to suffer.
-She finds herself constantly paranoid that he will discover her involvement, and uses sex as a way to distract him.
+She finds herself constantly paranoid that he will discover her involvement and uses sex as a way to distract him.
 She then receives a note exactly like the one Mary Alice received when she shot herself.
 She then seeks out the counsel of Paul Young, asking if he was the one who sent it.
-Upset over the fact that Bree may still judge him for his past he sends her away.
-However, he later calls her back urging her to tell the other housewives to spare her Mary Alice's fate, and reveals to her the only other person who he told about the note to was the cop who was looking into Martha Huber's death, Chuck.
+Upset over the fact that Bree may still judge him for his past, he sends her away.
+However, he later calls her back, urging her to tell the other housewives to spare her Mary Alice's fate and reveals to her the only other person who he told about the note to was the cop who was looking into Martha Huber's death, Chuck.
 At first suspicious, Bree decides to break up with Chuck when he tries to propose.
 He does not take it well, telling her she is making a big mistake.
-Danielle returns, having been dumped by her husband and Bree is at first supportive until she finds her daughter is now selling adult swings to make money.
+Danielle returns, having been dumped by her husband, and Bree is at first supportive until she finds out her daughter is now selling adult swings to make money.

-Having avoided church over her guilt in hiding Alejandro, Bree is convinced to help Ben Faulkner in a soup kitchen.
-When a passing college student raves over her cooking, the kitchen is soon home to regular people, not the homeless and Bree realizes that's wrong.
-She tells everyone to leave, giving a speech on how this is meant to help the less fortunate.
+Having avoided church over her guilt in hiding Alejandro, Bree is convinced to help Ben Faulkner in cooking for a soup kitchen.
+When a passing college student raves over her cooking, the kitchen is soon home to regular people, not the homeless, and Bree realizes that she has wrongly prioritized her own culinary career over helping people.
+She tells everyone to leave, giving a speech on how the soup kitchen is meant to help the less fortunate.
 Ben is impressed and has Bree give a speech to the city council to convince them to let Ben build a homeless shelter in Fairview.
 Bree is initially happy about helping Ben until she realizes the spot Ben is about to break ground on is where the girls buried Alejandro.
-She, Gabrielle and Lynette go to dig the body back up only to find it gone.
-It turns out Ben found it earlier, thinking he was just a drifter and Bree convinces him to help keep it quiet.
+She, Gabrielle, and Lynette go to dig the body back up only to find it gone.
+It turns out Ben found it earlier, thinking he was just a drifter, and Bree convinces him to help keep it quiet.
 However, Bree soon finds Chuck is suspicious and putting together clues to prove what the girls did.
 The pressure soon drives Bree to break her sobriety and pour herself a drink.